-Before going further, we would like to highlight some particular features of the signal m_t .
-In equilibrium, the decision to invest i{jt} is a nonlinear function of the investor's individual beliefs.
-In turn, beliefs are a function of public information up to time t, $\{R{t-1}, m{t-1}, \ldots, R_0, m_0\}$, and of the private signal s_j .
-As a result, since public information is shared and can be filtered out, m_t partially aggregates the private information across the population of investors.
-To that extent, m_t contains useful information regarding the fundamental θ and the common noise ξ .
+In equilibrium, the decision to adopt i{jt} is a nonlinear function of the agent's individual beliefs.
+In turn, these beliefs are a function of public information up to time t, $\{S{t-1}, m{t-1}, \ldots, S_0, m_0\}$, and of the private signal s_j .
+As a result, since public information is shared and can be filtered out, m_t partially aggregates the private information across the population of entrepreneurs and therefore contains useful information regarding the fundamental θ and the common noise ξ .

-As we explain in more details below, it is the presence of this endogenous signal that will allow for herding to occur in our environment.
+As we explain in more details below, it is the presence of this endogenous signal that will allow herding to occur in our environment.
 As m_t aggregates the dispersed information of private agents, a particularly high draw of m_t will be interpreted as being indicative of a strong fundamental θ and a high common noise ξ .
-As a results, agents will update their beliefs in favor of these states, which might lead them to invest more, which will increase m_t further, and so on.
+As a results, agents will update their beliefs in favor of these states, which might encourage technology adoption, increasing m_t further, and so on.